fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``begin-selection``
     start selecting text

+``begin-selection-if-none``
+    start selecting text, but only if there is no selection already; an existing selection (and its anchor) is left untouched.
+Combine with a movement function to extend a selection on each keystroke, e.g. ``bind shift-right begin-selection-if-none forward-single-char``

 ``cancel``
     close the pager if it is open, or undo the most recent completion if one was just inserted